RayKlefstad/ICS45c/README.md

 this template directory.
 The easiest way to ensure that your project has the correct structure is to fork this repository and to use it for writing your code.
 Instructions for doing this are found in the [GitHub section below](#github).
 Each homework will include all of the files you will need to complete the assignment, so you SHOULD NOT add any additional files.
-(If you are confident in your `CMake` abilities, you may add more files to the `src` and `gtest` folder only, as the files will be `Globbed` by the autograder)

 ## GitHub